 FLRC Scholarship Committee

 Attn: Lorrie Tily

 Identification of Recipient

-- Committee members will review submissions and identify recipients by May 18, 2019.
+- Scholarship applications must be received by the Scholarship Committee by April 8th, 2023.
+Committee members will review submissions and identify recipients by April 25th, 2023.

 - Recipients may be asked to present their scholarship application materials to the FLRC Board.

 Marissa Wiemann (Southern Cayuga Central School District) $1000

 Marissa Wiemann of Southern Cayuga Central School District has been running cross country since 7th grade.
 She grew from being a “run when the crowds can see me and walk the rest of the time” runner to receiving the Most Improved award.
 Marissa knew she wasn’t the best runner so instead worked hard at being the “best teammate.”
 She wrote about the challenges of working as a team through the pandemic and the struggles of finding the necessary fifth teammate during her senior year.
 Nevertheless, she came away from the experience with pride in and admiration for the accomplishments of her teammates, along with numerous lessons from running, her teammates, and her coaches.
 She learned that:

 - The most rewarding things often come from the hardest work